-- 5.3.1 Masterplans and layouts must recognise the potential requirement for wider space for buses, in conjunction with dedicated cycle routes, on street parking and wider tree-lined footways. - 5.3.2 New streets which will be required to take bus services should be identified early on and swept path analysis should be employed during the design process. - 5.3.3 Bus stops can become a focal point within a local community, ranging from a little extra space with seating, to a location with neighbourhood shops and community facilities. - 5.3.4 The townscape can acknowledge and highlight the presence of bus stops, for example, by widening the footway and providing distinctive planting and lighting.
+- 5.3.1 Masterplans and layouts should recognise the potential requirement for wider space for buses, in conjunction with dedicated cycle routes, on street parking and wider tree-lined footways.
+Consider including cycle parking, electric cycle and scooter charging facilities at bus stops.
+This is of particular importance at well used bus stops and bus stops that serve large catchment areas. - 5.3.2 New streets which will be required to take bus services should be identified early on and swept path analysis should be employed during the design process. - 5.3.3 Bus stops can become a focal point within a local community, ranging from a little extra space with seating (seating should include arm rests, not perch seating), to a location with neighbourhood shops and community facilities.
+Bus stops should be robust and offer people

-- 5.3.5 Built form is expected to reinforce the spatial hierarchy of these routes.
+- protection from the wind and rain.
+At these locations also look to introduce secure cycle parking and real time information displays. - 5.3.4 The townscape can acknowledge and highlight the presence of bus stops, for example, by widening the footway and providing distinctive planting and lighting.
+Think creatively, could the roof of a bus shelter be utilised as a living green roof or be used to accommodate solar panels? - 5.3.5 Built form is expected to reinforce the spatial hierarchy of these routes.
 The private parking must not compromise the public function of these key routes.
-Buses also need adequate length to draw up easily at bus stops and align the ramp with the raised kerb for wheelchairs and buggies to board /alight. - 5.3.6 The land uses across sites should have regard to bus routes, generally focussing more homes closer to bus stops and designing key nodes especially those with any services and facilities along these routes.
-Appropriate spaces for congregation should be provided, with the potential impacts (e.g. noise) on nearby homes considered. - 5.3.7 Streets with bus stops must allow adequate space for bus shelters which do not obstruct passing movement of pedestrians or cyclists.
+Buses also need adequate length to draw up easily at bus stops and align the ramp with the raised kerb for wheelchairs and buggies to board /alight. - 5.3.6 The land uses across sites should have regard to bus routes, generally focusing more homes closer to bus stops and designing key nodes especially those with any services and facilities along these routes.
+Appropriate spaces for congregation should be provided, with the potential impacts (e.g. noise) on nearby homes considered.
+For dwellings immediately adjacent to bus stops, this may require those specific dwellings to be set-back, to afford them more privacy. - 5.3.7 Streets with bus stops need to allow adequate space for bus shelters which do not obstruct passing movement of pedestrians or cyclists.